LucasHejmo/deep-learning-challenge/README.md

 # Alphabet Soup Neural Network Model Report

 ## Overview of the Analysis
 Alphabet Soup, a nonprofit foundation, seeks to optimize its funding selection process by identifying applicants with the highest likelihood of success.
-To accomplish this, we developed a binary classification model using deep learning to predict whether an applicant will effectively utilize the funds provided.
+To accomplish this, I developed a binary classification model using deep learning to predict whether an applicant will effectively utilize the funds provided.
 By leveraging historical data, we trained and evaluated a neural network to determine its effectiveness in predicting funding success.

 ---
 ## Results